-Zerbanoo holds numerous international awards for her humanitarian work, which spans over thirty years of grassroots and global activism.
+Human rights campaigner, author and founder of the ASHA Centre Zerbanoo Gifford holds the International Woman of the Year Award 2006 for her humanitarian work, which spans over forty years of grassroots and global activism.

 Zerbanoo's biography 'An Uncensored Life' by Farida Master and published by HarperCollins is available to buy on Amazon.